-- 10.1 Sustained and successful delivery of integrated services will be dependent on an engaged workforce whose skill mix adapts over time to respond to the clinical and care needs of the Inverclyde population. he Parties will work together to ensure effective leadership, management, support, learning and development across all staff groups. - The Chief Officer will have accountability to the Integration Joint Board for Workforce Governance.
+- 10.1 Sustained and successful delivery of integrated services will be dependent on an engaged workforce whose skill mix adapts over time to respond to the clinical and care needs of the Inverclyde population.
+The Parties will work together to ensure effective leadership, management, support, learning and development across all staff groups. - 10.2 The Chief Officer will have accountability to the Integration Joint Board for Workforce Governance.
 The Integration Joint Board, through its governance arrangements, will establish formal structures to link with the Health Board's Staff Governance Committee and the Council's Staff Representative Forum. - 10.3 Workforce Governance is a system of corporate accountability for the fair and effective management of staff.
-Workforce Governance in the Integration Joint Board will, therefore, ensure that staff are; - Well Informed - Appropriately trained and developed - Involved in decisions
+Workforce Governance in the Integration Joint Board will, therefore, ensure that staff are; - Well Informed - Appropriately trained and developed - Involved in decisions - Treated fairly and consistently with dignity and respect in an environment where diversity is valued - Provided with a continually improving and safe working environment promoting the health and wellbeing of staff, patients/clients and the wider community

-- Treated fairly and consistently with dignity and respect in an environment where diversity is valued - Provided with a continually improving and safe working environment promoting the health and wellbeing of staff, patients/clients and the wider community - 10.4 The CHCP Welcome Pack makes it clear to new staff from the outset that regardless of employer we are an integrated health and social care partnership.
-This will be adapted to reflect the new HSCP arrangements. - The Integration Joint Board will oversee the development of a Workforce Plan during the first year describing the current shape and size of the workforce, how this will develop as services become more integrated, and what actions will need to be taken to achieve the necessary changes in workforce and skills mix.
-This will be linked to an Organisational Development Plan that builds on the cultural integration that has already taken place within the CHCP, bringing health and social care values closer together through integrated teams and management arrangements, and underpinned by our vision and values as noted at 2.5. - 10.6 The Workforce Plan will consider the training and development required to develop those skills and competencies required to deliver integrated services in new and different ways; and the Organisational Development Plan will link to identify where there are opportunities to deliver this jointly. - The Integration Joint Board will engage with staff, staff representatives, stakeholders and partner organisations; and make use of relevant information and guidance from education and regulatory bodies for various staff groups; in planning this work, building a collaborative approach through co-operation and coproduction.
-Both the Workforce Plan and the Organisational Development Plan will be developed during the first year, and will be reviewed by the Integration Joint Board on an annual basis.
+- 10.4 The Community Health Care Partnership Welcome Pack makes it clear to new staff from the outset that regardless of employer we are an integrated health and social care partnership.
+This will be adapted to reflect the new Health and Social Care Partnership arrangements. - 10.5 The Integration Joint Board will oversee the development of a Workforce Plan during the first year describing the current shape and size of the workforce, how this will develop as services become more integrated, and what actions will need to be taken to achieve the necessary changes in workforce and skills mix.
+This will be linked to an Organisational Development Plan that builds on the cultural integration that has already taken place within the CHCP, bringing health and social care values closer together through integrated teams and management arrangements, and underpinned by our vision and values as noted at 2.5. - 10.6 The Workforce Plan will consider the training and development required to develop those skills and competencies required to deliver integrated services in new and different ways; and the Organisational Development Plan will link to identify where there are opportunities to deliver this jointly. - 10.7 The Integration Joint Board will engage with staff, staff representatives, stakeholders and partner organisations; and make use of relevant information and guidance from education and regulatory bodies for various staff groups; in planning this work, building a collaborative approach through co-operation and coproduction.
+Both the Workforce Plan and the Organisational Development Plan will be developed during the first year, and will be reviewed by the Integration Joint Board on an annual basis. - 10.8 Members of the management team may be employed by either the NHS Greater Glasgow and Clyde or Inverclyde Council, and senior managers may be given honorary contracts from the party who is not their direct employer.
+These will allow delegated responsibility for both discipline and grievance with NHS Greater Glasgow and Clyde and Inverclyde Council employee groups.

-11 Finance
+11. Finance